VishyTheFishy/SpectralMuon/README.md

 # Muon Optimizer: Targeted Newton-Schulz and Spectral Tracking

 This repository contains an experimental extension of the Muon optimizer based on the Airbench94 CIFAR-10 framework (https://github.com/KellerJordan/cifar10-airbench) and the NanoGPT speedrunning framework (https://github.com/KellerJordan/modded-nanogpt).
-It is designed to track optimizer metrics, analyze gradient spectra, and test novel "targeted" variants of the Newton-Schulz iteration.
+It is designed to track optimizer metrics, analyze gradient spectra, and test the novel "targeted" variant of the Newton-Schulz iteration.

 ## Overview